kagarlickij/azuredevops-security-automation/README.md

 11. Check Release permissions for each group
 [./common/check_permissions.py](./common/check_permissions.py) script will check if current permissions match desired

-12. Export feed info
+12. Export feed info (optional)
 `FEED_ID` var is exported for further usage
+Conditions are the same as for `create-project`

-13. Check Artifact feed permissions for each group
+13. Check Artifact feed permissions for each group (optional)
 [./common/check_feed_permissions.py](./common/check_feed_permissions.py) script is used instead of [./common/check_permissions.py](./common/check_permissions.py) because `https://feeds.dev.azure.com` API is used
+Conditions are the same as for `create-project`

 # Pipelines execution
 ## Triggers